 After detainment in the Gestapo headquarters on the Euterpestraat and three days in prison on the Amstelveenweg, Edith and those with whom she had been in hiding were transported to the Westerbork concentration camp.
 From there, they were deported to Auschwitz concentration camp on 3 September 1944, the last train to be dispatched from Westerbork to Auschwitz.

 Edith and her daughters were separated from Otto upon arrival and they never saw him again.
 On 30 October another selection separated Edith from Anne and Margot.
 Edith was selected for the gas chambers, and her daughters were transported to Bergen-Belsen.

 Edith escaped with a friend to another section of the camp, where she remained through the winter.
 While here she hid each scrap of food she would get and saved it for her daughters.
-Because of her refusal to eat any of the food she was saving for her daughters she died from starvation on January 6, 1945, three weeks before the Red Army liberated the camp and 10 days before her 45th birthday.
-Her daughters outlived her by one month
+Because she refused to eat any of the food she was saving for her daughters, she died from starvation on 6 January 1945, three weeks before the Red Army liberated the camp and ten days before her 45th birthday.
+Her daughters outlived her by one month.